Stage 1 Training

 You will achieve Core Clinical Outcomes and pass the Primary FRCA Examination.

 ACCS training comprises a 2-year common training programme which involves 6 month rotations in: Acute Medicine and Emergency Medicine (CT1), Intensive Care Medicine and Anaesthesia (CT2).
 The final two years of the ACCS programme follows the CT2 and CT3 years of Stage 1 training in the "base" specialty interest.
+Therefore this is a 4 year programme.

 - Anaesthesia (An)